Visit the Nikka Yuko Japanese Garden, in Lethbridge Alberta, both a traditional and uniquely Canadian place.

 Yes.
 However, it is recommended that you purchase tickets for the ceremony presentations in advance.
 Check the Nikka Yuko website for more details.

-Once you leave the garden, be sure to check out our post Things to Do in Lethbridge for more ways to spend your day in Lethbridge, Alberta.
+Be sure to check out our post Things To Do in Lethbridge for more ways to spend your day in Lethbridge, Alberta.